 The California underground gas storage system in 2016 comprised of thirteen (now twelve) underground gas storage facilities-five (now four) in southern California, seven in northern California, and one in central California-with a working capacity to store just under 400 billion standard cubic feet (Bcf) of natural gas (Figure SR-1.1).
 The total amount of natural gas (predominantly methane, CH_4) present in the underground gas storage reservoirs is significantly higher than 400 Bcf, because much of the gas in the reservoirs is cushion gas, which provides the driving force for gas withdrawal.
-The California underground gas storage reservoirs are on average five thousand feet deep and are accessed by wells.
-At the depth of the reservoirs, natural gas is under high pressure (e.g., >1000 psi (pounds per square inch) or ~7 MPa).
+The California underground gas storage reservoirs, natural gas is under high pressure (e.g., >1000 psi (pounds per square inch) or ~7 MPa).
 The handling and containment of high-pressure natural gas, which is highly flammable and contains potentially toxic compounds, creates potential risk to workers, the public, the environment, and the underground gas storage infrastructure itself.